Question 1:

 Question 14:

-NB the measurer is posting this Q&A based on their own observations of the class social media accounts.
+NB the Technical Officer posted this Q&A based on their own observations of the class social media accounts.

 Yes

-The World Sailing Equipment Rules of Sailing (ERS) define running rigging as (ERS F.1.6): “Any equipment attached and/or connected at one or both ends to spars, sails or other rigging and capable of working in tension only.
+The World Sailing Equipment Rules of Sailing 2025 - 2028 (ERS) define rigging as (ERS F.1.6): “Any equipment attached and/or connected at one or both ends to spars, sails or other rigging and capable of working in tension only.
 Includes associated fittings which are not permanently fixed to a hull, spar or spreader.”

-As the class rules do not mention fittings as part of running rigging but permit running rigging, which the ERS defines as including associated fittings not permanently attached to hull, spars or spreaders, any fitting is allowed as part of running rigging.
-This includes any shackle configuration and the ‘c-slip’ components attached to the shackle used to connect the gennaker halyard to the gennaker head.
+As the class rules do not mention fittings as part of running rigging but permit running rigging without further limitation, which the ERS defines as including associated fittings not permanently attached to hull, spars or spreaders, any fitting is allowed as part of running rigging.
+This includes any shackle configuration and the ‘c-slip’ components attached to the shackle used to connect the spinnaker halyard to the spinnaker head.

 Question 15:

-NB the measurer is posting this Q&A based on their own observations of the class social media accounts.
+NB the Technical Officer posted this Q&A based on their own observations of the class social media accounts.

 No